doziermt/specter/README.md

 * `tox -e fmt`: Formats the Python project code using the Google linter tool, [yapf](https://github.com/google/yapf)
 * `tox -e lint`: Checks that the Python project code passes `yapf` linter checks

+## Release Guide

+### GitHub Actions

+GitHub Actions will automatically execute the following `tox` commands to verify and publish the new release:

+* `tox -e package-check`: Checks whether your distribution’s long description will render correctly on PyPI.
+* `tox -e package-test-upload`: Uploads the new release to https://test.pypi.org/
+* `tox -e package-upload`: Uploads the new release to https://pypi.org/